 They have called me a demonic influence.
 They say I am an enemy to the family and the Lord.
 They said God's judgement would soon be on me.
-But they are worried that this 'judgement' may affect them, so they say I need to cleanse myself and reconcile with God.219
+But they are worried that this 'judgement' may affect them, so they say I need to cleanse myself and reconcile with God.207

 Oko, a prominent LGBTIQ rights activist, described the experience of a man he was sheltering, Yaw, who had fled his community and now lives in fear after his townsfolk performed traditional religious rituals on him in October 2021: "He was first beaten by the people in the community.
 Then they took him to the elders.
-They made him kneel, recited incantations, killed a sheep and poured the blood on him."220 Oko said the ritual was an effort to put curses on the man so that if he ever was to carry out any same-sex activity, he would suffer the consequences, including death by the gods.221
+They made him kneel, recited incantations, killed a sheep and poured the blood on him."
+Oko Said the ritual was an effort to put curses on the man so that if he ever was to carry out any samesex activity, he would suffer the consequences, including death by the gods.
+Oko Said the ritual was an effort to put curses on the man so that if he ever was to carry out any samesex activity, he would suffer the consequences, including death by the gods.

-Although OutRight did not interview anyone who had undergone conversion practices in health settings, Andy, founder of an LGBTIQ organization in the Ashanti Region, described the case of a 40-year-old gay man whose employers threatened to subject him to "hormonal treatment" to change his sexuality:
+Although Outright did not interview anyone who had undergone conversion practices in health settings, Andy, founder of an LGBTIQ organization in the Ashanti Region, described the case of a 40-year-old gay man whose employers threatened to subject him to "hormonal treatment" to change his sexuality: